-Despite growing interest on geographical notation both at the local and the national levels, a comprehensive and systematic legal framework for managing geographical names has been lacking in the Republic of Korea.
+In spite of growing interests on geographical names both at the local and the national levels, there has not been a comprehensive and systematic legal framework for managing geographical names in the Republic of Korea.
 Governmental activities on geographical names have been backed up individually by 71 related acts.
-The Act on Land Survey, Waterway Survey and Cadastral Records has provided major legal background, but even this act does not regulate the scope of names to be managed and principles and procedures of the standardization.
+Act on Land Survey, Waterway Survey and Cadastral Records has provided major legal background, but even this act does not regulate the scope of names to be managed and the principles and procedures of the standardization.

-Major contents of the Act include the following;
+Major contents of the Act include the followings;

-- general principles of standardizing geographical names; - procedures of standardization, e.g. proposing a name to the head of the local municipality, approval of upper level geographical names committees, and official announcement by the Minister of Land, Infrastructure and Transport; - establishment of a national-level management plan for geographical names;
+- general principles of standardizing geographical names; - procedures of the standardization, e.g. proposing a name to the head of the local municipality, approval by the upper level geographical names committees, and announcement by the Minister of Land, Infrastructure and Transport; - establishment of a national-level management plan for geographical names;